 Of course, it's only fair that you also try one of their mouthwatering grass- or grain-fed steaks—or how about their famed beef burger (an award-winner back in New York)?
 A deceptively simple creation, this is one of the tastiest burgers to ever cross our lips and no wonder when it's made from 28-day dry-aged beef, two-year aged Havarti cheese, candied bacon and a fried egg, all on a soft brioche bun.
 Oh, and the fries with bone marrow-infused sauce are just another reason to love this dish (trust us on this one).

-Plus, there are some rather dessert pies, ice cream and s'mores (served inside a smoke-filled jar for that true fireside flavour) up for grabs.
+Plus, there are some rather delicious dessert pies, ice cream and s'mores (served inside a smoke-filled jar for that true fireside flavour) up for grabs.

 Finally, the drinks selection here is unlike anything this city has ever seen and some of the more exciting options include DIY martini and Bloody Mary bars—their very own brand of Parole whisky—and the pièce de résistance—a monthly cocktail membership programme.
 Join, and you'll get access to freshly-batched cocktails each and every month, served from a bottle with your name on it that's kept onsite in their Cocktail Cabinet of Curiosities.